mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 > When an *Asynchronous*  function is called, all it does is scheduling a task to be performed in the future.

 So, this is the difference between *synchronous* and *asynchronous* code.
 Now, one thing I need to clarify here is that *asynchronous* does not mean *concurrent* or *multi-threader*.
 In this program we have a single thread, so our single thread, first executes the first line, *Before*.
 Then schedules a function to be called in *2* seconds, next it will display the last line,*After*, in the console, and after that it will be free, so in *2* seconds from now, it will execute the function and display the message, *reading a user from a database* on the console.

+Earlier in the course, I gave you a metaphor.
+Remember the imaginary Restaurant?
+So, in a *synchronous* restaurant, when you get a table, the waiter comes to you, takes your order, gives it to the kitchen, and then sits there waiting untill your food is ready, before moving onto the next table.
+This is an example of a *synchronous* or *blocking* restaurant.
+In contrast, in an *asynchronous* restaurant, the waiter doesn't wait in the kitchen.
+So while the Chef is preparing your meal, the waiter will move onto the next table to take their order.

+What is important here is that we have a single waiter or waitress, this is like a single thread in a program.
+So, we don't have multiple threads, we don't have concurrency.
+Now, why do you need to know all of these.
+Because, in *Node* programs, whenever you're dealing with an operation that involves *disk* or *network* access, you're dealing with *asynchronous* code.
+So you need to understand how *asynchronous* code behaves, and more importantly, you need to know to write *asynchronous* code in a clean and maintainable way.
+And that's what you're going to learn in this section.

+## 2- Patterns for Dealing with Asynchronous Code